-What you will need to travel to Cuba:
+What you will need for traveling to Cuba from the USA:

 A full, valid passport.
 If you are America you cannot travel on a passport card.